kubestellar/kubestellar/test/scale-infra/INSTRUCTIONS.md

 2. Destroy the infrastructure.

-   Set the following env variables to specify the region and vpc name:
+   Set the following variables to specify the region and vpc name:

    ```console
    REGION="us-east-2"